pizzaolive/ant_upload_checker/README.md

 * Non-english films may not be found on ANT if their titles do not match
 * Films with ellipsis may not be found.
 Currently guessit automatically removes these e.g. Tick Tick...
 BOOM! -> Tick Tick Boom!
 * Films with alternate titles (Film X AKA Film Y) will not be found on ANT
-* Some users are unable to use the script with a GUI (graphical user interface)- an alternative option will be added in the future

 ## Prerequisites
 * You must have Python v 3.8 or later installed: https://www.python.org/downloads/windows/